Making money from Airbnb is insane right!

 No more cleaning toilets.
-No more time waisted waiting for guests to check in, and no more small talk!
+No more time waiting for guests to check-in, and no more small talk!

-This guide will teach you everything you need to become a “Hands off Host”, and set you free on your path to generating passive income through Airbnb.
+This guide will teach you everything you need to become a “Hands off Host”, and how to manage Airbnb in a way that’ll set you free on your path to generating passive income.

 In this post you’ll learn: